Check out our newest adventure: festival season with nomads in Mongolia!

 Trekking books, on the other hand, are a great option for non-technical environments but they lack the versatility of mountaineering boots.

 It might be the case that you actually need a pair of both types of boots for your adventure: a lighter pair of trekking boots for the approach and a heavier, more durable pair of alpine boots for climbing.
-This is common practice on expeditions and is a good reason why we recommend both on our K2 packing list.
+This is common when packing for an expedition and is a good reason why we recommend both on our K2 packing list.

 Consider the Terrain